CD3/libInterpolate/README.md

 This library provides classes to perform various types of function interpolation (linear, spline, etc.).

 Features:
-  - Simple, consistent interface for all interpolator.
+  - Simple, consistent interface for all interpolators.
 This makes it easy to swap interpolators.
   - Type erased `AnyInterpolator` container can hold each of the implemented interpolators.
 This can be used to select the interpolation method at runtime.
   - 2D Irregular Grid methods can be used to "fill in" missing data on a 2D grid.